KausTarafdar/python-sha-256/readME.md

   pip install -r requirements.txt
 ```

-Run the **main.py** file and the path of the file to be encoded (Incase of path recognition issues place the target file in the repo folder)
+Run the **main.py** file and the path of the file to be encoded (Incase of path recognition issues, place the target file in the repo folder)

 ```bash
   $ python src/main.py